joshwcomeau/react-europe-talk-2018/README.md

 * [Canvas](https://github.com/joshwcomeau/react-europe-talk-2018/blob/master/src/components/Canvas/Canvas.js) - The generic, reusable HTML canvas primitive component.
 * [Confetti](https://github.com/joshwcomeau/react-europe-talk-2018/blob/master/src/components/Confetti/Confetti.js)
-* [Confetti.optimized](https://github.com/joshwcomeau/react-europe-talk-2018/blob/master/src/components/Confetti/Confetti.optimized.js) - I mentioned in the talk that at Khan Academy, we bypass React's lifecycle by managing the animation loop ourselves.
-This version is much closer to the production version we use at KA.
-To be clear, the difference between the two versions in terms of performance is pretty small.
-The "unoptimized" one still runs pretty well on a modern $100 chromebook.
 * [ConfettiManager](https://github.com/joshwcomeau/react-europe-talk-2018/blob/master/src/components/ConfettiManager/ConfettiManager.js) - This is the code for managing the [demo](http://the-case-for-whimsy.surge.sh/#/16), to tweak the parameters.

 Additionally, the live-editable examples can be found [here](https://github.com/joshwcomeau/react-europe-talk-2018/tree/master/src/code).